-Tie Breaker: Where there are two or more children in the same category as each other, then the nearer to the school the child lives - as measured by a straight line on the map using Plymouth Council's electronic mapping system - the higher the priority.
+Where there are two or more children in the same category as each other, then the nearer to the school the child lives - as measured by a straight line on the map using Plymouth City Council's electronic mapping system - the higher the priority.
 Measurement points will be from the spatial locator identified by the National Land and Property Gazetteer.
 The spatial locator is the address point based on a general internal point.
 Flats are therefore taken to be the same measurement point regardless of floor of location.
-If distance is not sufficient to distinguish between applicants in a particular category, there will be a random ballot as set out in the School Admissions Code.
-This will be undertaken by an officer of Plymouth Council1 by the operation of an electronic random number generator.
+If the tie-breaker is not sufficient to distinguish between applicants in a particular category, there will be a random ballot as set out in the School Admissions Code.
+This will be undertaken by an officer of Plymouth City Council by the operation of an electronic number generator.

+Waiting lists:

-Waiting lists: Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end of the summer holidays 2023 in respect of Reception Year and Year 7.
+Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end of the summer holidays 2023 in respect of Year 7 and Year 12.
 Any vacancies that arise will be allocated to the child at the top of the waiting list.